Asadsajid1997/AsadSajid1997/README.md

 ## Hi, I'm Asad 👋

-I am a Data Analyst who started working in 2019.
+I am a Data Analyst and Consultant who started working in 2019.
 I have a Masters in Business Analytics from Stevens Institute of Technology, USA.

 ### Data Analysis & Visualization: